Edward Berger: 2018–present: Mainstream acclaim and independent film success

 His 2024 film Conclave, a drama set in the Holy See based on a novel by Robert Harris, enjoyed great success, both critically and with audiences.
 He described the film compared with All Quiet on the Western Front, as "like [going] from a physical war to an intellectual war.
 It felt like one of those great political conspiracy thrillers from the 1970s".

-His next film, due to be released in 2025, is Ballad of a Small Player, with Colin Farrell and Tilda Swinton.
-Berger has also directed and produced several music videos, short films, and artist film portraits.
+In 2025 Berger made the feature Ballad of a Small Player starring Colin Farrell.
+The film was poorly received with a Rotten Tomatoes rating of 49 and a Meta Critic rating of 46.
+Alison Willmore’s New York Magazine review entitled “Maybe the Conclave Guy Is Actually Bad at Making Movies?” states “this new movie suggests that Berger isn’t capable of rising above his source material or, in this case, even meeting it... it all feels like discount Wes Anderson.”

 Upcoming projects

-Berger has been slated to direct the next film in the Bourne franchise (reportedly titled The Bourne Dilemma).
+Berger has been slated to direct the next film in the Bourne franchise.
 However, in October 2024 Berger was vague about his involvement in the film: "It's really not clear whether… I'm doing that film or not.
 I'm not doing it right now.
 And I really don't know what I will do in the future".

 Berger has signed to direct the science fiction thriller film The Barrier, starring Austin Butler and written by MacMillan Hedges, based on his own short story of the same name.
 He is also set to direct a film about Evan Gershkovich, with David Weil set to pen the script.
 Berger is also attached to direct The Riders, starring Brad Pitt and written by David Kajganich, based on the novel of the same name by Tim Winton.
-He is set to produce 1949, an upcoming biopic of Thomas Mann directed by Paweł Pawlikowski, based on the novel The Magician by Colm Tóibín.
+He also produced Fatherland (2026), a biopic of Thomas Mann directed by Paweł Pawlikowski.

+In February 2026, it was announced that Berger will direct, as will as co-produce, a biopic about Lance Armstrong, starring Austin Butler and written by Zach Baylin.